Starting salaries for graduate property surveyors

 Typical bonuses for property surveyors

 Some employers, including JLL and BNP Paribas Real Estate also offer performance-related bonuses.
-The Rewards & Attitudes Survey suggested that the average annual bonus of those starting off in the profession, in the roles of assistant or trainee, is in the region of £3,560 – although entry-level bonuses have been closer to £1,000–£2,000 in recent years.
-This average increased to £7,277 for those in senior roles and to £8,704 for associate or managerial roles.
-Partners and directors were found to receive an average annual bonus of £26,742.
+The Rewards & Attitudes Survey suggested that the average annual bonus of those who had been in the profession for fewer than two years is in the region of £2,200.
+This average increased to £5,000 for those who had been in the profession for five to ten years and to £9,000 for those who had been in the profession for over 30 years.

-It’s worth noting, however, that not all firms pay bonuses to graduates and only 40% of the professionals surveyed received a bonus.
+It’s worth noting, however, that not all firms pay bonuses to graduates and not all of the professionals surveyed will have received a bonus.

 Average salary for experienced property professionals by job role